Your novel is DONE! Kudos… Now it’s time for editing.

 Now it’s time to revise and edit your novel.

 Nitty gritty revision: Motivation Reaction Units

-Yesterday, we talked about an example of writer’s blindness.
-It’s VERY hard to get what’s in your head onto the page.
+Sadly, it’s VERY hard to get what’s in your head onto the page.

 One of the best ways to ensure that you do that, is to make sure that every scene, and its sequel, contains a sequence of MRUs.